Hancock County Democratic Central Committee Officers

 CHAIR: Linda Genrich (she/her)

 Since her early 20’s, she has always been active in community efforts; everything from food pantry volunteering, poll working and campaign help to leadership positions on numerous boards.
 Always maintaining a variety of volunteering, all things lead back to community-focused ideals that shine a light on inclusion and advancement opportunities for everyone.
-For more than 10 years, Linda has been a proud Girl Scout Leader and currently serves on the county Service Unit.
+For more than 10 years, Linda has been a proud Girl Scout Leader and currently serves on the Hancock County Service Unit.

-VICE CHAIR: Randy Johnson (he/him)
+VICE CHAIR: Charles Gill (he/him)

 SECRETARY: Nikki Carr (she/her)